lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 The keymgr has several custom security checks.

 #### One-Hot Command Check
-The command received by the kmac interface must always be in one-hot form and unchanging during the life time of a KMAC transaction.
+The command received by the KMAC interface must always be in one-hot form and unchanging during the life time of a KMAC transaction.
 If this check fails, an error is reflected in {{< regref FAULT_STATUS.CMD >}}.

 #### Unexpected KMAC Done
-The kmac done signal can only happen during the expected transaction window.
+The `kmac_done` signal can only happen during the expected transaction window.
 If this check fails, an error is reflected in {{< regref FAULT_STATUS.KMAC_DONE >}}.

 #### Control State Machine Check